Looks at assessing the costs and total spend on learning and development activities, and the issues involved in benchmarking

 Evaluation can be very difficult in practice to measure the impact of learning, particularly its effect on business success.
 While many organisations undertake some of these, many do not act on the data collected, as highlighted in the report Making an impact: how L&D leaders can demonstrate valueby Towards Maturity, CIPD’s strategic L&D research partner.
 This also showed that while almost all organisations are looking to improve the way they gather and analyse data on learning impact, less than one third are achieving it.

 These challenges become more prevalent as L&D moves away from only offering training days and moves into a social learning space, where sharing, impact and kudos are less tangible measures.
 However just because something is difficult does not mean it should be ignored.

 Common learning and development evaluation methods

 The Kirkpatrick model

-The seminal model for learning and development evaluation, developed and first published in 1959 by US academic Don Kirkpatrick, remains influential today.
+The seminal model for learning and development evaluation, developed and first published in the 1950s by US academic Don Kirkpatrick remains influential today.
+However, in research conducted by Thalheimer, it appears this model was first introduced by Raymond Katzell.
 It outlines four levels for learning or training evaluation:

-- reactions – ‘liking or feelings for a programme’
+- reactions – reaction to a learning intervention that could include ‘liking or feelings for a programme’